 Louise Schou Therkildsen

-In my doctoral thesis, defended March 2022, I explore five examples of collective identity formations within the EU from a constitutive rhetorical perspective.
-For further info, see research.
+In my doctoral thesis, I examine five examples of collective identity formation within the EU in a contemporary historical and constitutive rhetorical perspective.

-Keywords: european union collective memory collective identity formation rhetorical criticism constitutive rhetoric identity politics
+Keywords: postcolonial studies european union collective identity formation rhetorical criticism constitutive rhetoric identity politics public memory